Welcome to the Nevada Bow Hunters Association

 In addition to protecting hunting rights, we are spear-heading archery education in schools and communities.
 We offer scholarships for young adult members wanting to attend college.
 Members contribute to making improvements to wildlife in Nevada.
 Some members instruct bow hunter safety courses, in cooperation with the Nevada Department of Wildlife.
 We also support U.S. Sportsman’s Alliance and similar organizations.

 NBHA offers members an opportunity to compete in five tournaments: the State Indoor Mail-In Tournament, the NBHA Marked Yardage 3-D Tournament, the State Outdoor Field/Hunter Tournament, the Bowhunter Jamboree (an unmarked yardage 3-D tournament) and the Sagebrush Classic (a traditional equipment only 3-D shoot).
 We’ve offered a variety of awards in recent years – plaques, trophies, pins, medals, patches, and even money.
 We are presenting an All-Around NBHA Champion award in each style, gender, and age (except cubs and peewees) to the archers who perform best overall at shoots.
 A Banquet and Awards Ceremony is held at the Bowhunter Jamboree.
 In addition to tournament awards, the Association gives a silver belt buckle for Adult Bowhunter of the Year and Youth Bowhunter of the Year.
 We recognize hunters that harvest big game animals in Nevada each year.
-We award the Doc & Holmes revolving trophy and plaque to the hunter entering the largest mule deer buck from Nevada taken with archery equipment.
+We award the Doc Holmes revolving trophy and plaque to the hunter entering the largest mule deer buck from Nevada taken with archery equipment.
 We award two George Craft revolving trophies and plaques to the hunter with the largest out-of-state muley buck.
 We raffle off several thousand dollars in prizes, including 3-4 bows.
-Beginning archers should not hesitate to join because they cannot compete with experienced archers.
-We all started as beginners.
+Newer archers should not hesitate to join just because they cannot compete with experienced archers, we all started as beginners.
 Also, based on the flight system, it is possible for novice archers to win medals because they are grouped with members at their own skill level.